Recovering Structured Data From Superimposed Non-Linear Measurements: Extensions

 Compared to \eqref{eq:results:direct:meas} and \eqref{eq:results:lifting:meas}, the sampling rate of \eqref{eq:extensions:hybrid:meas} is now determined by the conic mean width $\meanwidth[1]{\cone{\sset}{\grtr\hybscalvec^\T}}$.
 This condition is not as explicit as in the case of sparse vectors but clearly leaves space for many different structured representations, such as sparsity in dictionaries.
-We shall come back to this point in the course of Theorem~\ref{thm:extensions:hybridglobal}, which can be regarded as a global version of Theorem~\ref{thm:extensions:hybrid}.
+We will return to this point in the course of Theorem~\ref{thm:extensions:hybridglobal}, which can be regarded as a global version of Theorem~\ref{thm:extensions:hybrid}.
+Let us conclude our discussion of Theorem~\ref{thm:extensions:hybrid} with the following informal summary:

+\begin{highlight} The hybrid method (Algorithm~\ref{algo:hybrid}) is a natural extension of the direct and lifting method, allowing for a unified treatment of both.
+The theoretical recovery guarantees from Section~\ref{sec:results} can be extended to general convex constraints on the source vector as well as sub-Gaussian measurment ensembles.
+However, going beyond Gaussian measurements comes along with an asymptotic bias of the estimator, which needs to be sufficiently small to ensure accurate reconstructions. \end{highlight}

 \begin{remark} The semi-orthogonality condition $\hybW^\T \hybW = \tfrac{M}{N} \I{N}$ in Theorem~\ref{thm:extensions:hybrid} is essential to ensure that the measurement designs $[\ahyb_i^1 \cdots \ahyb_i^N]$ are isotropic.
 Fortunately, this assumption can be easily relaxed by a simple trick that was already applied in \cite[Cor.~1.6]{plan2015lasso} and \cite[Thm.~2.8]{genzel2016estimation}: Let us assume that the weight matrix $\hybW \in \R^{M \times N}$ in Algorithm~\ref{algo:hybrid} is just a matrix of full rank with $M \geq N$.
 Then, $\U \coloneqq \tfrac{N}{M} \hybW^\T \hybW \in \R^{N \times N}$ is a positive definite matrix and $\bar{\hybW} \coloneqq \hybW \U^{-1/2} \in \R^{M \times N}$ is well-defined.
 This modified weight matrix satisfies the desired semi-orthogonality: